jtramm/openmc_offloading_builder/README.md

 - `validate`: runs a small test problem and checks for correctness
 - `performance`: runs a large test problem and reports performance

+Note that you can also optionally pass a second argument specifying a unique name for the openmc install.
+This allows for multiple installs to exist at once, for instance if testing the performance of different versions of OpenMC or different versions of compilers.

+For those interested in varying the compiler commands passed to cmake, it is recommended to directly edit the CMakePresets.json file to alter an existing preset to your needs or to add another preset (perhaps one that inherits from an existing one).

+Alternatively, you can also overwrite the CMakePresets.json preset via definition of the following optional varbiables:

+- `OPENMC_CXX_FLAGS`

+- `OPENMC_LD_FLAGS`

+For instance, one may wish to run the script as:

+`OPENMC_CXX_FLAGS="-mllvm -scalar-evolution-infer-max-trip-count-from-memory-access=1" OPENMC_LD_FLAGS="-fuse-ld=lld" ./build_openmc.sh compile experimental_flags`

+However, it is important to note that these flags are not being appended to the preset flags, rather, they are overwriting them.
+Thus, in the above example, one would lose the standard offloading flags for that architecture.
+You would need to locate the desired preset you wanted to append to in CMakePresets.json and be sure to include those commands in your definitions.
+For example, a full redfinition for llvm native with the new flags appended might look like:

+`OPENMC_CXX_FLAGS="-Dgsl_CONFIG_CONTRACT_CHECKING_OFF -Wno-tautological-constant-compare -Wno-openmp-mapping -fopenmp -fopenmp-cuda-mode --offload-arch=native -mllvm -scalar-evolution-infer-max-trip-count-from-memory-access=1" OPENMC_LD_FLAGS="-fuse-ld=lld" ./build_openmc.sh compile experimental_flags`

 ## What the `build_llvm.sh` script does

 In the event that you do not have LLVM Clang installed (or your install was